Please note, we cannot recycle kitchens through Sustainable Kitchens.

 Sustainability isn’t just about materials; it’s about processes, too.
 We’ve always found that donating produces a win:win scenario (we donate our substantial offcuts to the Scrapstore charity, which you can read about here).

-But first: what is Freecycle?
+What is Freecycle?

 The Freecycle Network™ is a great nonprofit movement that offers millions of members a chance to reuse and re-home other people’s unwanted items at no cost.